 We will only use your information to enable your donation to reach your chosen charity or charities so you may be contacted in the event of a specific query needed to resolve any issue with the processing of your donation.

-Under the Data Protection Act 2018 and Article 6 of the General Data Protection Regulations (GDPR) our lawful basis for processing and holding personal information is ‘legitimate interest’ as it is necessary for Charities Trust to use this information in order to provide you with our services.
+Under the Data Protection Act 2018 and UK GDPR our lawful basis for processing and holding personal information on donors is ‘legitimate interest’ as it is necessary for Charities Trust to use this information to provide you with our services.

 Our Fair Processing Notice covers the kind of information we use, what we use your Personal Data for, how we process and protect your information.
 View our complete Fair Processing Notice here >